bayprogrammer/study/2021/book/01_clojure_brave_n_true/README.md

 > implementing `map` using `reduce`, and then do the same for `filter`
 > and `some` after you read about them later in this chapter.

+Accessing a lazy seq's members is knon as *realizing* the seq.

 ### Chapter 5: Functional Programming

 ### Chapter 6: Organizing Your Project: A Librarian’s Tale